ayitileve/ayitileve.github.io/en.md

 ✅ Propose concrete projects and actions in the short term, medium and long term, in order to make Haiti a truly good country.

 As a member of the group, you can propose a project or an action.
 Or can support one either with your time, your money, or your expertise and experience.

-We will address our colleagues with:
+In this group, will address our colleagues with:

 ✅ Respect

 Avoid expulsion: